Nintendo DSi system software: Internet features

 One of the major updates the Nintendo DSi brings to the Nintendo DS line is full network connectivity.
 Unlike the original Nintendo DS and Nintendo DS Lite which only featured minimal network connectivity, download content and firmware updates are at the core of the DSi experience, similar to the Wii and Sony's PlayStation Portable consoles.
 For example, when users first power up the system and click on the DSi Shop icon from the main menu, they are immediately prompted to run a firmware update.
 The Nintendo DSi supports WEP, WPA (AES/TKIP), and WPA2 (AES/TKIP) wireless encryption; only software with built-in support can use the latter two encryption types, as they were not supported by the DS and DS Lite.

-With the DSi Shop application users can purchase various DSiWare titles.
-The cute music and blocky interface are somewhat similar to the counterpart on the Wii.
+The Nintendo DSi Shop application was released with the 1.1 system update.
+With the DSi Shop, users can purchase various DSiWare titles.
+The catchy music and blocky interface are somewhat similar to the counterpart on the Wii.
 Users can permanently login with their Club Nintendo account to track purchase rewards, and the main shopping interface also lets users add DSi Points and read the DSi shop manual.
-As with the firmware updates, the DSi shopping experience is quite similar to that of the Wii, although a big problem with the DSi Shopping is the slow speed.

-Furthermore, like the previous Nintendo DS and DS Lite, the Nintendo DSi includes a web browser, which is a version of the Opera browser.
+The Nintendo DSi includes a web browser, which is a version of the Opera browser.
 It has support for the HTML5 canvas object and CSS opacity.
-However, there are limitations for these features and web surfing on either of these platforms as a whole is not a good experience.
-In addition to slow download speeds, the browser has difficulty rendering pages.
-For example, many pages would not load completely, and it is not compatible with movie files, music files or Adobe Flash on multimedia content sites like YouTube.
+However, there are limitations for these features.
+IGN criticized the browser for its difficulty rendering pages, slow download speeds, and incompatibility with movie files, music files or Adobe Flash on multimedia sites.
 Nintendo Life rated the browser 7/10 points, calling it "well worth having" despite its limitations, and improved from the Nintendo DS incarnation.